mattdesl/canvas-sketch/docs/exporting-artwork.md

 #### FFMPEG Streaming

+> Note: This feature needs at least canvas-sketch@0.5.x and canvas-sketch-cli@1.6.x to work.

 If you have `ffmpeg` installed (see [How to Install `ffmpeg`](./troubleshooting.md#installing-ffmpeg-for-animation-sequences) for details), you can use the `--stream` flag to enable GIF or MP4 streaming.

 Here are some examples: